 The primary raw material in this segment is high quality tool steel.
 Steel costs can fluctuate depending on commodity prices and micro- and macro-economic variables.
 The Company purchases the majority of its steel from international suppliers from Canada, United States, Germany and China.
-In the last decade steel prices have been volatile - in the current year raw material prices have increased considerably as inflation impacted production of steel, shipping and labour.
+In the last decade steel prices have been volatile.
+Early in fiscal 2023 raw material prices increased as inflation impacted production of steel, shipping and labour.
+In the latter half of fiscal 2023 prices remained high, but stabilized from the increases in recent years.
 Primarily in the Extrusion Group, the Company passes on steel surcharges to its customers thereby causing revenue to increase or decrease as surcharges fluctuate.
 In recent years, duties on imports of steel into the USA were implemented.
-Many importers received exemptions from these tariffs in 2019.
 The status of these duties is changing frequently, and the Company monitors these changes.
 Similar to raw material price increases, the Company passes these duties on to customers wherever possible.